zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### Refrigerators

-  If one of our fridges breaks down, transfer the contents in one of our other fridges.
+  If one of our fridges breaks down, transfer the contents to one of our other fridges.

 ## XIV.
 Lab Onboarding Checklist